floweredscarf/su25/about.md

 for labs.

 **To use a lab slip day, go to the Extensions tab on Beacon.
-If you have enough slip days remaining, you may select your assignment and your new due date.**
-Note that once you apply a slip day to an assignment, you cannot later extend it by even more time.
+If you have enough slip days remaining, you may select your assignment and your new due date** Note that you can only request at most 1 slip day per lab, and once you apply a slip day to an assignment, you cannot later extend it by even more time.

 #### Project Lateness